-Figures showing the synoptic evolution at 2 and 6 days lead time for the other three cases (Cold spell, Canada and Russia) can be found in the supplement (Figs. S1, S2 and S3).
+Figures showing the synoptic evolution at 2 and 6 d lead time for the other three cases (Cold spell, Canada, and Russia) can be found in the Supplement (Figs. S1-S3 in the Supplement).

 Consistent with the evolution of Thor, the other blocking cases are initiated by and interact with upstream extratropical cyclones.
-For the Cold spell case (Fig. S2), two North Atlantic upstream cyclones are present during onset (day 2, labelled T1) and the second intensification phase (day 6, labelled T2).
-The Canada case (Fig. S1) is only affected by one North Pacific upstream cyclone during onset (day 2, labelled T1), but this cyclone moves slowly and influences the block for the next 4 days.
-The block in the Russia case (Fig. S3) is initiated by a North Atlantic cyclone during day 2 (labelled T1).
-It then propagates further eastward and reaches its maximum amplitude over Western Russia at day 6.
+For the Cold spell case (Fig. S2), two North Atlantic upstream cyclones are present during onset (day 2, labeled T1) and the second intensification phase (day 6, labeled T2).
+The Canada case (Fig. S1) is only affected by one North Pacific upstream cyclone during onset (day 2, labeled T1), but this cyclone moves slowly and influences the block for the next 4 d.
+The block in the Russia case (Fig. S3) is initiated by a North Atlantic cyclone during day 2 (labeled T1).
+It then propagates further eastward and reaches its maximum amplitude over western Russia at day 6.

-Trajectory analysis for the cases Russia, Canada and Cold spell shows a flow behavior similar to Thor, with air masses that either (i) flow quasi-adiabatically or (ii) ascend cross-isentropically into the blocking region ahead of a cyclone (not shown), with the strongest LH contribution during onset.
-Case Canada has a mean LH contribution of 52 %, and case Russia and Cold spell have a mean LH contribution of 42 % and 38 %, respectively (Table 1).
+Trajectory analysis for the cases Russia, Canada, and Cold spell shows a flow behavior similar to Thor, with air masses that either (i) flow quasi-adiabatically or (ii) ascend crossisentropically into the blocking region ahead of a cyclone (not shown), with the strongest LH contribution during onset.
+The case Canada has a mean LH contribution of 52 %, and the cases Russia and Cold spell have a mean LH contribution of 42 % and 38 %, respectively (Table 1).

-These cases are typical of block formation after explosive cyclogenesis (e.g., Colucci, 1985; Lupo and Smith, 1995; Maddison et al., 2019) with rapid ridge amplification of transient waves into a large-amplitude block (Altenhoff et al., 2008), and reinforcement by mid-latitude eddies propagating into the strong deformation field on the western flank of the block (Shutts, 1983; Colucci, 2001), resulting in large-amplitude upstream troughs and ridges and the subsequent replacement and/or absorption of 'fresh' low PV air by the block (Yamazaki and Itoh, 2012; Luo et al., 2014; Steinfeld and Pfahl, 2019).
-While blocking patterns appear stationary, the upper-level flow is hence highly dynamic with old anticyclonic air masses being replaced by new ones.
+These cases are typical of block formation after explosive cyclogenesis (e.g., Colucci, 1985; Lupo and Smith, 1995; Maddison et al., 2019) with rapid ridge amplification of transient waves into a large-amplitude block (Altenhoff et al., 2008) and reinforcement by midlatitude eddies propagating into the strong deformation field on the western flank of the block (Shutts, 1983; Colucci, 2001), resulting in large-amplitude upstream troughs and ridges and the subsequent replacement and/or absorption of "fresh" low-PV air by the block (Yamazaki and Itoh, 2012; Luo et al., 2014; Steinfeld and Pfahl, 2019).
+While blocking patterns appear stationary, the upper-level flow is hence highly dynamic with old anticcyclonic air masses being replaced by new ones.